 Jim Zeidler, Ph.D.

 Jim Zeidler is a Research Scientist and registered professional archaeologist.
-As Associate Director for Cultural Resources, he serves as CEMML’s chief cultural resources specialist and also holds an Adjunct Assistant Professor position in CSU’s Department of Anthropology.
-His responsibilities include the execution of cultural resources management (CRM) planning and technical support efforts for the Army and other DoD services.
-He also manages CEMML’s on-site personnel contracts for cultural resources specialists and field technicians staffed at various military installations.
-Areas of technical support include: planning level surveys, compliance inventories, and National Register eligibility assessments for historic and prehistoric archaeological resources and historic buildings/structures; Native American consultation; historic context studies; cultural resources data management and analysis; GIS/GPS support; predictive archaeological modeling; and the development of Integrated Cultural Resource Management Plans (ICRMPs).
-Zeidler is also actively involved in applied scientific research in the areas of archaeological resource management, predictive modeling, and geoarchaeology.
+As former Associate Director for Cultural Resources, he served as CEMML’s chief cultural resources specialist and also held an Adjunct Assistant Professor position in CSU’s Department of Anthropology.
+His responsibilities included the execution of cultural resources management (CRM) planning and technical support efforts for the Army and other DoD services.
+He also managed CEMML’s on-site personnel contracts for cultural resources specialists and field technicians staffed at various military installations.
+While at CEMML, Zeidler was also actively involved in applied scientific research in the areas of archaeological resource management, predictive modeling, and geoarchaeology.